pingcap/docs/tidb-cloud/import-with-mysql-cli.md

 ---
-title: Import Data into TiDB Cloud via MySQL Commands in Terminal
+title: Import Data into TiDB Cloud via MySQL CLI
-summary: Learn how to import Data into TiDB Cloud via MySQL CLI.
+summary: Learn how to import Data into TiDB Cloud via Import Data into TiDB Cloud via MySQL CLI.
 ---

-# Import MySQL Data via MySQL Commands in Terminal
+# Import Data into TiDB Cloud via MySQL CLI

-This document describes how to import data into TiDB Cloud via MySQL CLI.
+This document describes how to import data into TiDB Cloud via the [MySQL Command-Line Client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html).
 You can import data from an SQL file or a CSV file.
 The following sections provide step-by-step instructions for importing data from each type of file.

 ## Prerequisites